lewi0332/udacity-data-science-nanodegree/the_data_science_process/notes.md

 One common strategy for working with missing data is to understand the proportion of a column that is missing.
 If a large proportion of a column is missing data, this is a reason to consider dropping it.

 There are easy ways using pandas to create dummy variables to track the missing values, so you can see if these missing values actually hold information (regardless of the proportion that are missing) before choosing to remove a full column.

+Imputation is likely the most common method for working with missing values for any data science team.
+The methods shown here included the frequently used methods of imputing the mean, median, or mode of a column into the missing values for the column.

+There are many advanced techniques for imputing missing values including using machine learning and bayesian statistical approaches.
+This could be techniques as simple as using k-nearest neighbors to find the features that are most similar, and using the values those features have to fill in values that are missing or complex methods like those in the very popular [AMELIA library](https://cran.r-project.org/web/packages/Amelia/Amelia.pdf).

+Regardless your imputation approach, you should be very cautious of the BIAS you are imputing into any model that uses these imputed values.
+Though imputing values is very common, and often leads to better predictive power in machine learning models, it can lead to over generalizations.
+In extremely advanced techniques in Data Science, this can even mean [ethical implications](https://intelligence.org/files/EthicsofAI.pdf).
+Machines can only 'learn' from the data they are provided.
+If you provide biased data (due to imputation, poor data collection, etc.), it should be no surprise, you will achieve results that are biased.

+#### Categorical Variables

+One of the main ways for working with categorical variables is using 0, 1 encodings.
+In this technique, you create a new column for every level of the categorical variable.
+The **advantages** of this approach include:

+1. The ability to have differing influences of each level on the response.
+2. You do not impose a rank of the categories.
+3. The ability to interpret the results more easily than other encodings.

+The **disadvantages** of this approach are that you introduce a large number of effects into your model.
+If you have a large number of categorical variables or categorical variables with a large number of levels, but not a large sample size, you might not be able to estimate the impact of each of these variables on your response variable.
+There are some rules of thumb that suggest 10 data points for each variable you add to your model.
+That is 10 rows for each column.
+This is a reasonable lower bound, but the larger your sample (assuming it is representative), the better.

+Let's try out adding dummy variables for the categorical variables into the model.
+We will compare to see the improvement over the original model only using quantitative variables.

+#### Run the two cells below to get started.